Posted on

 Airbnb has a cool referral program where referrers receive $18 credit on each qualifying stay.
 And you’d very well know that most successful businesses have an affiliate or referral program.
 Referrals can be a great way to grow business, but they can also double your email list!

-Content upgrades in exchange for email (and one more bonus tip about content)
+Content upgrades in exchange for email

 What does this mean?
 It’s another spin on the movie trailer and premium lead magnet idea.